These are 5 signs that your company puts its employees over profit

 I actually came around to this perspective a few years ago.
 My employer paid me to join a peer advisory group, Vistage, where I was encouraged to seek professional therapy because I was constantly annoyed and unhappy at non-stop work fires.
 Years later, I am calmer, happier, and can be open and patient with others’ feelings because I am more comfortable with myself.
 Creating a positive emotional culture starts with you facing your own emotional hang-ups and then modeling behaviors you want to see.

 These all might be considerations that executives a generation or two ago (or even a year or two ago) would have shrugged off.
 But we don’t have that luxury anymore.
-In the “people over profits” era, business leaders have to pay more than lip service, and at the very least, rethink, how we handle employees’ feelings.
+In the “people over profits” era, business leaders have to pay more than lip service, and at the very least, rethink how we handle employees’ feelings.
 That might be the best way to create greater profits as well as a legacy of positively impacting employee well-being.

 Ethan Karp is an expert in transforming companies and communities.
 As CEO and president of nonprofit consulting group MAGNET, the Manufacturing Advocacy and Growth Network, he has helped hundreds of companies grow through technology, innovation, and talent.